 - Acute Care Common Stem - Internal Medicine (ACCS-IM)

-A new curriculum for dual training in Rheumatology and Internal Medicine will be implemented in August 2022, subject to GMC approval.
+A new curriculum for dual training in Rheumatology and Internal Medicine will be implemented in August 2022.
 Trainees already in training in 2022 will need to transfer to the new curriculum unless in their final year of training.
 Please see our transition page for further information.

 The curriculum for each specialty defines the process of training and the capabilities needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.
 Information on the Specialty Certificate Examination (SCE) in Rheumatology can be found on the MRCP(UK) website.

 A new curriculum for Rheumatology has been approved by the GMC and implemented in August 2022.

 The previous curriculum appears below.
 Earlier versions are no longer available online but copies can be requested from email@example.com.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
 The ARCP decision aid for the new 2022 curriculum is given below

 The decision aid below should be used for trainees remaining on the previous curriculum.